ciren/cilib/docs/basics/entity.md

 <div class="callout callout-info">

-An `Entity` is a simple structure that contains and manages two very specific things:
+An `Entity` is a simple structure that contains and manages two importnat things:

 - A `Position[A]` within the current search space of the problem
 - A "state" that contains all addition data required by the `Entity`